dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 2.md

 ### Fundamentals of Grasping
 #### Problem definition (2-3 sentences)
-Grasping is challenging due it its high-dimensi
+Grasping is challenging due its high-dimensionality (robotic hand), complexity of contact

 #### Summary of the methodology presented: algorithm, input-output.
 (1-2 sentences)